 - Prepare: Preheat an oven to 375ºF.
 Line a baking sheet with parchment paper.

 - Top the crescent roll dough: Unroll the crescent roll dough into a rectangle on a clean work surface.
-Spread the cooled taco meat mixture evenly over the top, then sprinkle the shredded cheese over the meat.
+Spread the cooled taco meat mixture evenly over the top.
+Then, sprinkle the shredded cheese evenly over the meat.